honeycomb_core::cmap

 §Generic

-• A: AttributeBind + AttributeUpdate – Attribute kind to edit.
+• A: AttributeBind + AttributeUpdate – Attribute to read.

 §Panics